-Upon receiving request about currently active digital filters from another ECU on the network MTLT responds with a packet, containing 3-byte payload.
-Table 11 shows the format of the response.
+Upon receiving request for parameter with PGN 65367 (about currently active digital filters) from another ECU on the network MTLT responds with a packet, containing 3-byte payload.
+Table 12 shows the format of the response.

-Table 11.
+Table 12.
 The format of digital filters response packet